Verify a record →

 repository

-Repository DID that houses the record.
+Repository DID housing the record.
 Added automatically during CID generation. auto

 key

-Any additional fields (e.g., issuer, issuedAt, purpose) are preserved and included in CID calculation optional
+Any additional fields (issuer, issuedAt, purpose, …) are preserved and included in CID calculation. optional

-During CID generation, the cid and signature fields are removed from the metadata before it is inserted as $sig.
-This allows the same metadata object to serve double duty: the full version lives in the signatures array, while the stripped version is used for CID computation.
+During CID generation, the cid and signature fields are stripped from the metadata before it is inserted as $sig.
+This lets a single metadata object serve double duty: the full version lives in the signatures array, while the stripped version drives CID computation.

 An inline attestation embeds ECDSA signature bytes directly in the record.
 The signer computes the CID and signs the CID bytes with their private key.
-The signature is normalized to low-S form before encoding.
+The signature must be normalized to low-S form before encoding.

 1. Compute the attestation CID from the record, metadata, and repository DID.